YDRen001/ydren001.github.io/_pages/about.md

 News
 ======
+* [06/2024] Serve as a Distinguished Reviewer at ACM TIOT.
 * [06/2024] One paper accepted to **MobiCom'25**.
 Congratulations to Khang, an undergraduate I was fortunate to mentor!<br>
 * [06/2024] Completed Ph.D. defense!<br>
 * [05/2024] Awarded MobiSys 2025 Rising Star!<br>